 Setting Format Description simple Tabular A simple tabular view.
+(Default).
+A simple tabular view.
 (Default). json JSON Presents the raw data with no formatting.
 For some commands, the JSON output might show more data than the tabular output, such as extra fields and more detailed messages. psql PSQL A tabular view in the style of PSQL output. format. modern Tabular A tabular view which uses box characters to deliniate the table. markdo wn Markdown A Markdown style output which may product long-form, non-tabular output for some commands such as pgd assess.